Warm end to the work week

 Milder temperatures stick around through the weekend with rain Saturday

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Sunny skies and south winds will warm us up even more today than yesterday.
+(KWQC) -- Sunshine and south winds will warm us up even more today than yesterday.
 Highs will run into the 40s and 50s this afternoon area wide which is around 15º above normal for this time of December.
 We will get another warm day on Friday, but clouds will be more numerous, thus we will once again reach the 40s and 50s.
-Light rain will track into the area on Saturday with less than a tenth of an inch likely.
+Our next storm system moves in Saturday, bringing widespread rain across the area.
+Rain amounts have gone up to around a quarter of an inch north, to three quarters of an inch south..
 We will be a tad cooler with highs in the mid 40s thanks to the rain and cloud cover.
 Long term we are still tracking warmer than normal temps with many days in the 40s heading into next week.

 TODAY: Sunny.
 High: 52º.
 Winds: S 5-15 mph.